dgbowl/yadg/docs/source/usage.rst

     yadg preset -p infile folder [outfile.nc]

-This syntax will process the created `dataschema` immediately, and the :class:`~datatree.DataTree` will be saved to ``outfile.nc`` instead.
+This syntax will process the created `dataschema` immediately, and the :class:`~xarray.DataTree` will be saved to ``outfile.nc`` instead.

-Finally, the raw data files in the processed ``folder`` can be archived, checksumed, and referenced in the :class:`~datatree.DataTree`, by using the following pattern:
+Finally, the raw data files in the processed ``folder`` can be archived, checksumed, and referenced in the :class:`~xarray.DataTree`, by using the following pattern:

 .. code-block:: bash